MehmetMHY/cha/README.md

 grq
 ```

-#### 2.

 #### 4. (Optional) Using my configuration of `cha`

 If you would like, you can use my configuration of `cha`.
 To view my configuration, check out the `cha.sh` file.
-To use it, add the content from the `cha.sh` file to your shell's config file:
+To use it, add the API key(s) and copy the content from the `cha.sh` file to your shell's config file:

 ```bash
 # zsh